-Template Identifier 32-726-17T R ev 1
+Template Identifier 32-726-17T Rev 1

-Document Identifier 240-73419711 R ev 1
+Document Identifier 229-T2208 Rev 1

 Effective Date April 2022

-Eskom requirements Eskom requirements flowing from directives, policies, standards, procedures, specifications, work instructions, guidelines, or manuals Fall protection plan (OHS Act) means a documented plan of all risks relating to working from an elevated position, considering the nature of work undertaken, and setting out the procedures and methods to be applied in order to eliminate the risk Hazard (OHS Act) means a source of, or exposure to, danger Hazard identification (OHS Act) means the identification and documenting of existing or expected hazards to the health and safety of persons, which are normally associated with the type of construction work being executed or to be executed Occupational Health and safety file (OHS Act) means a file or other record in permanent form, containing the information required in relation to the contract.
+2.3 Definitions Definition Explanation Environment (32-94) means: a) the land, water, and atmosphere of the earth; b) micro-organisms and plant and animal life; and c) any part or combination of (a) and (b) and the interrelationships among and between them, and the physical, chemical, aesthetic, and cultural properties and conditions of the foregoing that influence human health and well-being Eskom requirements Eskom requirements flowing from directives, policies, standards, procedures, specifications, work instructions, guidelines, or manuals Fall protection plan (OHS Act) means a documented plan of all risks relating to working from an elevated position, considering the nature of work undertaken, and setting out the procedures and methods to be applied in order to eliminate the risk Hazard (OHS Act) means a source of, or exposure to, danger Hazard identification (OHS Act) means the identification and documenting of existing or expected hazards to the health and safety of persons, which are normally associated with the type of construction work being executed or to be executed Occupational Health and safety file (OHS Act) means a file or other record in permanent form, containing the information required in relation to the contract.
 Health and safety plan (OHS Act) means a document plan that addresses hazards identified and includes safe work procedures to mitigate, reduce, or control hazards identified Occupational Health and safety specification (OHS Act) means a document specification of all health and safety requirements pertaining to associated to a contract, so as to ensure the health and safety of persons.
 Occupational Health and safety requirements means comprehensive health and safety requirements for a contract, project, site, and scope of work.
 This specification is intended to ensure the health and safety of persons, both workers and the public, and the duty of care to the environment.
-The health and safety requirements must be specific to each contract, project, site, and scope of work Lifesaving Rules (240-62196227) a rule that, if not adhered to, has the potential to cause serious harm to people Medical Certificate of fitness (OHS Act) means a certificate valid for one year, issued by an occupational health practitioner, issued in terms of the regulations, whom shall be registered with the Health Professions Council of South Africa Medical surveillance (OHS Act) means a planned programme or periodic examination (which may include clinical examinations, biological monitoring, or medical tests) of employees by an occupational health practitioner or, in prescribed cases, by an occupational medicine practitioner Method statement (OHS Act) means a written document detailing the key activities to be performed in order to reduce, as reasonably as practicable, the hazards identified in any risk assessment National Enquiries/contracts sourcing of services providers/contractors at the divisional level and not at BU level thorough tendering, request for price etc Organisation may be defined as a group of individuals (large of small) that is cooperating under the direction of executive leadership in accomplishment of certain common objects Pre-job meetings (34-227) means a meeting that is held prior to the commencement of the day's work and that is attended by all the relevant employees associated with the work task Main contractor (In the text of this document) Means an employer, as defined in section 1 of the OHS Act, who intends to tender for or has signed a contract with Eskom for services rendered.
+The health and safety requirements must be specific to each contract, project, site, and scope of work Lifesaving Rules (240-62196227) a rule that, if not adhered to, has the potential to cause serious harm to people Medical Certificate of fitness (OHS Act) means a certificate valid for one year, issued by an occupational health practitioner, issued in terms of the regulations, whom shall be registered with the Health Professions Council of South Africa Medical surveillance (OHS Act) means a planned programme or periodic examination (which may include clinical examinations, biological monitoring, or medical tests) of employees by an occupational health practitioner or, in prescribed cases, by an occupational medicine practitioner Method statement (OHS Act) means a written document detailing the key activities to be performed in order to reduce, as reasonably as practicable, the hazards identified in any risk assessment